idoAl/training_setup/samba/README.md

 Our workaround would be to mount a shared directory from the VM and open it with PyCharm.
 We still won't have remote debugging in PyCharm, so we'll use pdb through SSH (:mask:).

+It might not be an aesthetic solution, but it should work fine.

 ## What's SMB?
 A protocol used for shared access to resources (like files...), mostly used in Windows.
 Read more here: https://en.wikipedia.org/wiki/Server_Message_Block

-We want to mount a directory on the VM shared via SMB, so we'll have to use some sort of software that can implement the sharing of a directory using SMB protocol with Windows SMB client.
+We want to mount a directory on the VM shared via SMB.
+We'll have to use some sort of software that implement this protocol and can provide access to the directory to our Windows client.
-We will use Samba, which is an open source.
+We will use Samba, which is open source.

 ## Installing Samba on our Ubuntu machine